dendriel/stock-monitor/README.md

   will send an e-mail to confirm the subscription
   - The subscribing e-mail can also be set inside terraform.tfvars in the format `email_subscriber=user@provider.com`
 - `conditions.json` file from project folder is used as conditions configuration.
-Can be changed by editing `terraform.tfvars`
+The target file can be changed by editing `terraform.tfvars`
 - `terraform.tfvars`file allows customizing all available environment variables

 List everything created and managed by terraform: